Posthomerica: Book 11

+Book 12

-Book 12: Prompted by an omen, the seer Calchas advises the Greeks to resort to trickery.
+Prompted by an omen of a hawk and dove, the seer Calchas advises the Greeks to resort to trickery.
 Odysseus suggests a wooden horse.
+(Note: The story of the wooden horse was told in the Little Iliad and The Sack of Troy, and is recounted in the Odyssey (8.492–520; cf. 4.271–89, 11.523–32).)
 Neoptolemus and Philoctetes wish to continue fighting, but an omen from Zeus guarantees the plan.
-Epeüs is inspired by Athena to construct the horse.
+Epeius is inspired by Athena to construct the horse.
 A fight between the gods on opposing sides in the war is quelled by Zeus.
-Sinon volunteers to stand by the horse and persuade the Trojans to take it inside their city.
-Nestor is keen to join the ambush, but is dissuaded.
-Quintus invokes the Muses to help him list those who entered the horse.
-The rest of the Greeks, with Nestor and Agamemnon, sail away to Tenedos.
-When questioned by the Trojans, Sinon maintains his story.
+(Note: The battle between the gods is inspired by the Theomachy in Book 20 of the Iliad.)
+Sinon (Note: Sophocles wrote plays entitled Sinon and Laocoön, now lost, and many other authors treated the subject.
+The best-known extant account is that in Virgil's Aeneid (2.13–249), where the narrator is Aeneas.) volunteers to stand by the horse and persuade the Trojans to take it inside their city.
+The rest of the Greeks, with Nestor and Agamemnon, sail away to Tenedos, leaving Sinon as a heavily disfigured messenger.
+Quintus invokes the Muses to help him list those who entered the horse; among them are Neoptolemus, Menelaüs, Odysseus, Sthenelus, Diomedes, and Philoctetes.
+When questioned by the Trojans, Sinon maintains his story that the horse is a tribute to Athena Tritogeneia.
 The priest Laocoön urges them to burn the horse, but his sudden blinding by Athena persuades them that they should ignore his advice and drag it into Troy.
-Two serpents emerge from the sea and devour Laocoön’s sons.
-Troy is filled with sinister omens.
+Two serpents emerge from the sea and devour Laocoön and his sons.
+Troy is filled with sinister omens: sacrifices refuse to catch fire, statues weep, and the temples are stained with blood.
 Cassandra warns the Trojans of their danger, but they prevent her from attacking the horse and begin their final carouse.

-The battle between the gods is inspired by the Theomachy in Book 20 of the Iliad.
-The story of the wooden horse was told in the Little Iliad and the Sack of Troy and is recounted in the Odyssey (8.492–520; cf. 4.271–89, 11.523–32).
-Sophocles wrote plays entitled Laocoön and Sinon, now lost, and many other authors treated the subject.
-The best-known extant account is that in Virgil’s Aeneid (2.13–249), where the narrator is Aeneas.
+Book 13

-Book 13: As the Trojans sleep, Sinon summons the Greeks.
+As the Trojans sleep, Sinon summons the Greeks.
 The slaughter begins.
 Ilioneus vainly begs Diomedes for his life, but Priam is eager to be killed when confronted by Neoptolemus.
-Hector’s young son Astyanax is murdered; his mother, Andromache, begs for death but is taken into slavery.
+Hector's young son Astyanax is murdered; his mother, Andromache, begs for death but is taken into slavery.
 Antenor is spared as reward for past hospitality.
 Calchas warns the Greeks not to harm Aeneas, who is destined to found a new city.
-Menelaüs kills Helen’s new husband, Deïphobus, but Aphrodite prevents him from killing Helen.
-Locrian Ajax rapes Cassandra in the temple of Athena, incurring the goddess’s wrath.
+Menelaüs kills Helen's new husband, Deïphobus, but Aphrodite prevents him from killing Helen.
+Locrian Ajax rapes Cassandra in the temple of Athena, incurring the goddess' wrath.
 The city is set ablaze.
-Theseus’ mother, Aethra, unexpectedly meets her grandsons.
-Priam’s daughter Laodice prays to be swallowed up by the earth.
-Most of these events were narrated in the Sack of Ilium.
-The best-known extant account is that in Virgil’s Aeneid (2.250–804), where the narrator is Aeneas.
+Aethra, Theseus' mother, unexpectedly meets her grandsons.
+Priam's daughter Laodice prays to be swallowed up by the earth.
+(Note: Most of these events were narrated in the Sack of Ilium.
+The best-known extant account is that in Virgil's Aeneid (2.250–804), where the narrator is Aeneas.)